fede183/notes/NotesAWS.md

 	- Tools to monitor costs and performance through Trusted Advisor and Health API/Dashboard

 ## Technical Account Manager (TAM)

 The Enterprise On-Ramp and Enterprise Support plans include access to a Technical Account Manager (TAM).

 ## AWS Marketplace

-AWS Marketplace(opens in a new tab) is a digital catalog that includes thousands of software listings from independent software vendors.
+Digital catalog that includes thousands of software listings from independent software vendors.
 You can use AWS Marketplace to find, test, and buy software that runs on AWS.

 # Migration and Innovation

 ## Six core perspectives of the Cloud Adoption Framework

-At the highest level, the AWS Cloud Adoption Framework (AWS CAF)(opens in a new tab) organizes guidance into six areas of focus, called Perspectives.
+At the highest level, the AWS Cloud Adoption Framework (AWS CAF) organizes guidance into six areas of focus, called Perspectives.
 Each Perspective addresses distinct responsibilities.
 The planning process helps the right people across the organization prepare for the changes ahead.

 ## Business Perspective

 The Business Perspective ensures that IT aligns with business needs and that IT investments link to key business results.

 ## People Perspective

 The People Perspective supports development of an organization-wide change management strategy for successful cloud adoption.

 ## Governance Perspective

 The Governance Perspective focuses on the skills and processes to align IT strategy with business strategy.
 This ensures that you maximize the business value and minimize risks.

 ## Platform Perspective

 The Platform Perspective includes principles and patterns for implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.

 ## Security Perspective

 The Security Perspective ensures that the organization meets security objectives for visibility, auditability, control, and agility.

 ## Operations Perspective

 The Operations Perspective helps you to enable, run, use, operate, and recover IT workloads to the level agreed upon with your business stakeholders.

 ## 6 strategies for migration

-When migrating applications to the cloud, six of the most common migration strategies(opens in a new tab) that you can implement are:
+When migrating applications to the cloud, six of the most common migration strategies that you can implement are:
 - Rehosting: also known as lift-and-shift involves moving applications without changes.
 - Replatforming: also known as lift, tinker, and shift, involves making a few cloud optimizations to realize a tangible benefit.
 - Refactoring/re-architecting: involves reimagining how an application is architected and developed by using cloud-native features.